 5. Artificial Intelligence Software

 Customer service is number one priority for all businesses, and artificial intelligence stands as the number one solution.
 Oracle introduced a chatbot that interacts with customers visiting websites and more.
 It is predicted that chatbots are to dominate brand interactions by the year 2020.
-Artificial intelligence is said to change workforce by reducing jobs to 45% or requiring newer skills by the day.
+Artificial intelligence is said to change the workforce by reducing jobs to 45% or requiring newer skills by the day.
+For instance, AI voice synthesizers are becoming increasingly popular to replace voice actors for narration and come at a fraction of the cost.
 Artificial intelligence has the potential to increase business profitability by an average of 38% by the year 2038.
 About 35% of healthcare organizations are on the set out to incorporate artificial intelligence by 2018.
 AI is here to stay, but do you know if your organization is using AI too?
 Around 63% of the companies using AI are still not aware that this technology is part and parcel of their work.
 Are you?

 6. Blockchain Technology

 Security is becoming number one priority with data growing day by day.
 Blockchain is said to have a digital transformation that would impact economic growth with time.
 Blockchain technology revolutionized the internet through the digital currency called “Bitcoin” or “digital gold”.